Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$: Categorization

 \section{Categorization}

-In the Feynman gauge, we obtain 25377 diagrams contributing to the $\mathcal O(\alpha^2)$ corrections of $e^+e^- \rightarrow ZH$ by using QGRAF \cite{Nogueira:1991ex}.
-And we use \textsc{FeynArts} \cite{Hahn:2000kx} to check the correctness to this procedure.
+In the Feynman gauge, we obtain 25377 diagrams contributing to the $\mathcal O(\alpha^2)$ corrections of $e^+e^- \rightarrow ZH$ by using \textsc{FeAmGen}\footnote{The Julia package (\url{https://github.com/zhaoli-IHEP/FeAmGen.jl}) interfaced to \textsc{Qgraf} \cite{Nogueira:1991ex}.}.
+Here we have chosen the Yukawa couplings of light fermions (all fermions except the top quark) as zero. \textsc{FeynArts} \cite{Hahn:2000kx} is used to check the correctness to this procedure.

-To categorize these diagrams, firstly we put the diagrams which can be factorized into two one-loop diagrams to the category $\mathcal C_1$.
-Then according to the number of denominators of each diagram, we categorize the remaining non-factorization two-loop diagrams into five categories $\mathcal C_2,\dots,\mathcal C_6$.
-Furthermore, according to the topologies of loop structures we categorize $\mathcal C_i$ into several subcategories $\{\mathcal C_{i,j}\}$.
-Since the quarks are regarded as massless except the top-quark, we use $\mathcal C_{i,j,a}$ to denote the diagrams without the top-quark in $\mathcal C_{i,j}$ and $\mathcal C_{i,j,b}$ with the top-quark.
+To categorize these diagrams, first we put the diagrams which can be factorized into two one-loop diagrams to the category $\mathcal C_1$.
+Then according to the number of denominators in each diagram, we categorize the remaining non-factorizable two-loop diagrams into five categories $\mathcal C_2,\dots,\mathcal C_6$.
+Furthermore, according to the topologies of loop structures $\mathcal C_i$ can be categorized into several subcategories $\{\mathcal C_{i,j}\}$.
+Since the light quarks are regarded as massless except the top quark, we use $\mathcal C_{i,j,a}$ ($\mathcal C_{i,j,b}$) to denote the diagrams without (with) the top quark.\footnote{The complete PDF files of all subcategories can be downloaded in \url{https://github.com/zhaoli-IHEP/eeHZ\_nnloEW\_diagrams}.}.
+Since some amplitudes can be obtained by replacing coupling factors or masses from other diagrams, $\mathcal C_{i,j}$ can be reduced to subset $\mathcal C_{i,j}^{ind}$ which only includes the "independent" diagrams.
+Due to the color structure and conservation laws, 153 diagrams in total have zero amplitudes.

 In this paper we use the Nickel index \cite{Batkovich:2014bla,nickel,Nagle:1966} to describe the topologies of loop structures.
-For reader's convenience here we briefly explain the Nickel notation and Nickel index.
+For reader's convenience we briefly explain the Nickel notation and Nickel index.
 Nickel notation is a labelling algorithm to describe connected undirected graphs with "simple" edges and vertices such as the topological structures of the Feynman diagrams.
-First, we should consider a connected graph with $n$ vertices and label these $n$ vertices by the integers $0$ through $n-1$ at random.
-Therefore, we can construct the sequence according to \cite{nickel, Batkovich:2014bla}:
+First, one should consider a connected graph with $n$ vertices and label these $n$ vertices by the integers $0$ through $n-1$ at random.
+Therefore, the sequence can be constructed according to \cite{nickel, Batkovich:2014bla}: